Tim Wakefield: Draft and minor leagues

 The Pittsburgh Pirates selected Wakefield as a first baseman in the eighth round of the 1988 MLB draft.
 He received a $15,000 signing bonus from the Pirates.

+Wakefield's knack for pitching was noticed in Bradenton by manager Woody Huyke, who encouraged him to "take a try at it."

+Playing with the Short Season A Welland Pirates during the 1989 season, that opportunity arose several times, with Wakefield called in from positional play for relief pitching duties.
+On July 1, Wakefield's stellar relief performance turned an almost-certain blowout loss into a near upset.
+As a Welland Pirate he pitched nearly 40 innings with a 3.40 ERA.

 After a scout told him that he would never get above Double-A ball as a position player with his skills, Wakefield decided to re-invent himself as a knuckleball pitcher.

 The following season, Wakefield made his professional pitching debut while playing for the Single-A Salem Buccaneers.
 His immediate success led to a full conversion to pitcher in 1990, and he led the Carolina League in starts and innings pitched.
 Wakefield advanced to Double-A in 1991, leading all Pirates minor leaguers in wins, innings pitched, and complete games when he went 15–8 with a 2.90 earned run average.

 1992–1994

 In 1992, Wakefield began the season with the Triple-A Buffalo Bisons of the American Association.
 He registered a league-high six complete games by July 31—winning 10 games with a 3.06 earned run average—and was called up to the majors.